ivailo-iliev/calendar-importer/README.md

 For Netlify, set `GOOGLE_CLIENT_ID` in your site environment variables.

+## Public Repository Notes

+- This repository is intended to be safe to clone publicly.
+- Keep secrets out of Git.
+In particular, do not commit `.env` files, OAuth secrets, refresh tokens, or captured access tokens.
+- `GOOGLE_CLIENT_ID` is required at runtime, but it should be configured in Netlify or your local shell, not committed to the repository.

 ## Running Locally

 Use Netlify Dev so static files and functions run together: